NIFTy-PPL/NIFTy/README.md

 ### Run the tests

-To run the tests, install all optional requirements `'nifty8[all]'` and afterwards run pytest (and create a coverage report) via
+To run the tests, install all optional requirements `'nifty[all]'` and afterwards run pytest (and create a coverage report) via

 ```
-pytest --cov=nifty8 test
+pytest --cov=nifty test
 ```

-If you are writing your own tests, it is often sufficient to just install the optional test dependencies `'nifty8[test]'`.
+If you are writing your own tests, it is often sufficient to just install the optional test dependencies `'nifty[test]'`.
 However, to run the full test suit including tests of optional functionality, it is assumed that all optional dependencies are installed.

 ## Licensing terms